neil-yechenwei/terraform-provider-azurerm/website/docs/d/app_service.html.markdown

 # Data Source: azurerm_app_service

-Use this data source to access information about an existing App Service.
+Use tsshis data source to access information about an existing App Service.

 ## Example Usage